 RETALIATION

-In the Law of Retaliation, Jesus addresses the proper manner to walk in the new Way: to stand with integrity, be wary of worldly entanglements, and if possible resist vindictiveness.
+In the Law of Retaliation, Jesus addresses the proper manner of walking in the new Way: to stand with integrity, be wary of worldly entanglements, and, if possible, resist vindictiveness.
 These instructions allow the individual to perform within two important attributes of character.

-First, to step back from worldliness, and in doing so reestablish faith as foundational, that is, providing for a greater dependence upon God, the kingdom within.
-Opposed to this principle are individual machinations, conflicts that may not be needed, leading to dependence upon self only and thus many divergent pathways, resulting in various confusions.
+First, to step back from worldliness, and in doing so reestablish faith as foundational.
+Opposed to this principle are individual machinations and conflicts that may not be needed, leading to dependence upon Self only and thus many divergent pathways, resulting in various confusions.
 Second, when combined with the person’s life pathway this stepping back tends to reinvigorate personal spiritual authority.
 In short, the person is no longer scattered about in the world.
-No longer scattered about allows unity or oneness to reassert its power.
+Being no longer scattered allows unity or oneness to reassert its power.
+By revealing mystical truths in this manner, Jesus lays out a simple instruction that begins to move the soul from this world to the next.

 Let us take verse 41 first, which refers to the Romans, “And whosoever shall compel thee to go a mile, go with him twain.”
 Under Roman law, a soldier transporting a load could require a citizen to assist him for one mile, but for one mile and no more.
 More distance than that and the citizen’s labor would become unduly interrupted.
 Also, anyone would resent going much farther, as the toting of the goods would lend itself to slavery.
 Just because the country was conquered did not make its citizens slaves, and an excessive hauling of goods could lead to rebellion.
 For Jesus, carrying a load the extra distance demonstrates no malice and is also intended to humble the Roman occupier.
 Jesus teaches us to demonstrate the character that rises above circumstances.